 Features of the 180K CMA

-- High resolution array containing 180,000 oligonucleotide clones
+- High resolution array containing 180,000 oligonucleotide features

 - Follows the International Standard Cytogenomic Arrays (ISCA) consortium guidelines for chip design

-- Clones are spaced ~16 kb along the backbone
+- Features are spaced ~16 kb along the backbone of the genome

 - Increased coverage in disease regions

-- Targeted coverage of 500+ disease genes, microdeletion/microduplication syndrome regions, and subtelomeres
+- Targeted coverage of 500+ OMIM disease genes, microdeletion/microduplication syndrome regions, and subtelomeres

 - Abnormalities detected at a resolution of 100-200 kb